-These horses are typically worked 5-6 days a week.
-One free lesson a week, on your horse or ours, is included per week and must be taken in that week or be forfeited.
-All horses showing with Four Points Farm must be in full-time training.
+Full-Time Training horses are typically worked 5-6 days per week with 1-2 days off.
+The training program is tailored to the individual horse.
+One free lesson is included per week and must be taken in that week or be forfeited.
+All horses showing with Four Points Farm LLC on the "A" circuit must be in full-time training. $450/month.

-Conditioning is offered for show horses that need to be "let down" for the winter months, or for those horses that are not showing and need to be tuned up or just kept in condition.
-Horses are worked 3 days a week.
-No free lessons are offered in this package.
+Conditioning is offered for show horses that need to be "let down" for the winter months, or for horses that are not showing and need to be tuned up or exercised. $275/month.

-Four Points Farm includes in their training services, the use of their own work tack such as bridles, saddles, work harness, jog cart, buggies, etc. Each horse shall have its own halter, blankets, tail set, show bridle, show harness, and any other equipment that the particular individual needs and is custom fitted at the owners expense.
+Four Points Farm LLC includes in their training services the use of their own work tack such as bridles, saddles, work harnes, jog carts, etc. Each horse shall have its own leather halter, blankets, tail set, show bridle, show harness, show buggy and any other equipment that the particular individual needs and is custom fitted at the owners expense.
 As with most items, normal wear and tear causes equipment to break.
 Clients are not expected to replace equipment that breaks through normal wear and tear.
 However, clients who have horses that are a challenge to train (that continually break equipment) may be asked to replace the equipment at cost.